Tutorials

 Save as .dxf (alternative)

-In some cases, not all objects are saved neatly in the pdf.
-Alternatively, you can save them as .dxf files.
+In some cases, not all objects are saved cleanly in the PDF.
+As an alternative, you can then save as a .dxf file.

-Note that with .dxf files it is necessary to place the objects in the correct layers.
+Note that for .dxf files it is necessary to place the objects in the correct layers.

 File > Save As > Desktop Cutting Plotter (.dxf)

 on our website and drag your file(s) into the upload field.
-Check carefully to make sure:
+Check carefully if:

 • the dimensions are correct.